Blog Post

 A website should be written correctly and look professional across all platforms.
 A website should be an investment that you are proud of.
 Looking unprofessional can deter a buyer.

-Often, non-web developers struggle with tweaking the site to make it look exactly how they want it on every platform and the optimisation for search engines.
+Often, non-web developers struggle to tweak the site to make it look exactly how they want it across all platforms and to optimise it for search engines.
 The online marketing world is very competitive!

-To achieve something from your site you need to market it properly and find uniqueness.
+To achieve something on your site, you need to market it effectively and find what makes it unique.

-Constantly test your site discover your target audience, and tweak it to continuously make the experience better for them.
+Constantly test your site, identify your target audience, and tweak it to continually improve the experience for them.

 What is your favourite do-it-yourself website builder?